Defence Services Medical Academy: History

 The DSMA was founded in 1992 as the Defence Services Institute of Medicine (DSIM) to develop physicians to serve in the Myanmar Armed Forces.
 Prior to the founding of the academy, the Tatmadaw had recruited its medical and dental officers from civilian medical school graduates, who had to undergo a month-long basic military training program at the Medical Corps Center.
 While the medical corps of the Tatmadaw had always been short of physicians, by the early 1990s, the shortage became more pronounced as the military government, fearing student unrest, had shut down most civilian universities, following the 8888 Uprising in 1988.
 Most civilian universities were closed off and on for much of the 1990s.
 The military run universities essentially became the only venue for those who wished to continue university education inside the country.

 The DSIM was operated by the Ministry of Health and the Directorate of Medical Services.
-The purported "aim of the DSMA is to produce good Medical officers endowed with brilliant physical and mental ability to safeguard The Three Main National Causes" espoused by the military government.
+The purported "aim of the DSMA is to produce good medical officers endowed with brilliant physical and mental ability to safeguard The Three Main National Causes" espoused by the military government.

-The first batch of 47 cadets from the DSIM were commissioned as lieutenants on 17 December 1999, after six years of study and a year as house-surgeons.
+The 47 cadets from the first batch of DSIM were commissioned as lieutenants on 17 December 1999, after six years of study and a year as house-surgeons.
 Through nine intakes, the DSMA produced a total of 1525 medical officers.
 As of 2008, the DSMA had produced seven Doctor of Medical Science degree holders.
 The academy is only source of medical officers for the DMS.
 In terms of Master of Medical Science, by the early 2008, the DSMA had produced 335 specialists, including 48 physicians and 41 surgeons.

 Nowadays, many army doctors' clinics can be seen in Yangon and specialists of army hospital are also practicing at many private hospitals and clinics.
 Army doctors are serving the country both in rural and urban regions in the form of private and public practice.